Frequently Asked Questions To Help With Finding and Ordering Panels

 Can I get a discount?

-Yes, if you are a trade person.
-Please register a user name and request for a trade discount.
+Yes.
+Registered user and Trade account users are eligible for respective discounts.
+Please register with an user-name and we process the discount subsequently.
+For Trade discount please register and request for a trade discount.
 The amount of discount allocated is commensurate to the amount of business provided to Panels4u.
 Trade discounts will be reassessed every 6-month period to determine relevance and appropriateness.

 Does my order include GST?